 2018: “Do the Write Thing”

-Our students were inspired by last year’s team and created a series of campus events to collect advocacy postcards to deliver to Olympia.
+Our students were inspired by last year’s team and the creation of messages to lawmakers.
+So for 2018, our student team created a series of campus events to collect advocacy postcards to deliver to Olympia.
 They ended up delivering 545 postcards to the chair of the Senate Ways & Means Committee.
 They reflect on their success with three projects:

 - Katie’s flipbook, “Declassified HHAD Survival Guide“